 You want to renew your website with a new template.
-You searching for a virtuemart template on internet and you visited a marketplace to choose and buy a template for your site.
+You searching for a VirtueMart template on the internet and you visited a marketplace to choose and buy a template for your site.
 Their site has a beautiful interface, clear navigation, you can easily to choose a template and completed your checkout quickly in just 10 minutes.
 (UX)

-You create a ticket in their support system to request them install and configure the template that you bought already for your site.
+You create a ticket in their support system to request them to install and configure the template that you bought already for your site.
 The time that they are committed to implementing the installation is one day.
-But, after two days, they said that have a little conflict between your site and their template, then you need to buy the extra-service to fix the problem, even you had bought a complete install package.
+But, after two days, they said that they have a little conflict between your site and their template, then you need to buy the extra-service to fix the problem, even you had bought a complete install package.
 It makes you really uncomfortable.
 (CX)

 You can see that while one aspect of the brand satisfied you but other areas did not.
-Although UX was good, but it didn’t make up for the other services, the overall CX was broked.
+Although UX was good, it didn’t make up for the other services, the overall CX was broked.
 The result is you’re not happy with the money spent vs. service received.